The Emergent Fine Structure Constant of Quantum Spin Ice Is Large: Abstract

 \section{Abstract}

-Condensed matter systems act as mini-universes with emergent low-energy properties drastically different from those of the standard model~\cite{Anderson1972}.
-A case in point is the emergent quantum electrodynamics (QED) in the fractionalized topological magnet known as quantum spin ice~\cite{Gingras2014}, whose magnetic monopoles set it apart from the familiar QED of the world we live in.
+Condensed matter systems provide alternative `vacua' exhibiting emergent low-energy properties drastically different from those of the standard model.
+A case in point is the emergent quantum electrodynamics (QED) in the fractionalized topological magnet known as quantum spin ice, whose magnetic monopoles set it apart from the familiar QED of the world we live in.
 Here, we show that the two greatly differ in their fine-structure constant $\alpha$, which parametrizes how strongly matter couples to light: $\alpha_{\mathrm{QSI}}$ is more than an order of magnitude greater than $\alpha_{\mathrm{QED}} \approx 1/137$.
 Furthermore, $\alpha_{\mathrm{QSI}}$, the emergent speed of light, and all other parameters of the emergent QED, are tunable by engineering the microscopic Hamiltonian.
-We find that $\alpha_{\mathrm{QSI}}$ can be tuned all the way from zero up to what is believed to be the {\it strongest possible} coupling beyond which QED confines~\cite{Cardy1980,Cella1997}.
-In view of the small size of its Hilbert space, this marks out quantum spin ice as an ideal platform for studying exotic quantum field theories, and a target for noisy intermediate-scale quantum computing~\cite{Preskill2018}.
-The large $\alpha_{\mathrm{QSI}}$ implies that experiments probing candidate condensed-matter realizations of quantum spin ice should expect to observe phenomena arising due to strong interactions such as well-defined Coulomb bound states, Sommerfeld enhancement of particle pair creation, and copious emergent Cerenkov radiation~\cite{Morampudi2020}.
-At finite temperature, the system further provides a platform for studying a strongly coupled electro-magnetic plasma.
+We find that $\alpha_{\mathrm{QSI}}$ can be tuned all the way from zero up to what is believed to be the \textit{strongest possible} coupling beyond which QED confines.
+In view of the small size of its constrained Hilbert space, this marks out quantum spin ice as an ideal platform for studying exotic quantum field theories and a target for quantum simulation.
+The large $\alpha_{\mathrm{QSI}}$ implies that experiments probing candidate condensed-matter realizations of quantum spin ice should expect to observe phenomena arising due to strong interactions.

 The fine structure constant of QED, $\alpha_{\mathrm{QED}}\approx1/137$, is famously measurable in a semiconductor device~\cite{Klitzing1985}, oblivious to any imperfections of the crystal, and perfectly immutable compared to measurements {\it in vacuo}~\cite{Gabrielse2006}.
-By contrast, a fine structure constant is also known to emerge entirely independently in quantum condensed matter phases whose emergent excitations mimic QED~\cite{Levin2005}.
+By contrast, a fine structure constant is also known to emerge entirely independently in quantum condensed matter phases whose emergent excitations mimic QED~\cite{Levin2005, Anderson1972}.
 This emergent fine-structure constant has no reason to be as constrained as that in QED and this allows emergent QEDs (eQED) to probe physical regimes which are usually difficult to access either theoretically or experimentally.